 Credits as a director include: I Call My Brothers by Hasen Khemiri at Gate Theatre and dirty butterfly at Young Vic.
 As an Assistant/Associate Director credits include wonder.land at the National Theatre, Hamlet and All’s Well That Ends Well for the RSC and The Changeling at Young Vic.

 Post Award, she went on to direct Random/Generations, a double-bill of plays by Debbie Tucker Green at the Minerva Theatre in May 2018.
 In August 2018, Curve Leicester and Birmingham Hippodrome announced Tinuke would be directing a co-production of Tony-award winning broadway sensation The Color Purple, running Jun – Jul 2019 at Curve, Leicester and at Birmingham Hippodrome.
 The Stage and The Guardian gave the production a four-star review and the production is nominated for the 2019 UK Theatre Award ‘Best Musical Production’.

 Tinuke directed Vassa by Maxim Gorky at Almeida Theatre in October 2019.
 In late 2019, she directed Cinderella at the Lyric Hammersmith.
-Jitney, the groundbreaking classic by August Wilson, directed by Tinuke, will be performed at Leeds Playhouse in September 2020.
+Jitney, the groundbreaking classic by August Wilson, directed by Tinuke, will be performed at Leeds Playhouse 16 Oct – 6 Nov 2021.

 Kate was winner of the RTST Director Award 2016.